How to Calculate Business Valuation Using EBITDA?

 What Is Business Valuation?

-Business valuation is the process of estimating the economic value of a company or business based on its financial performance, profitability, and growth potential.
-Investors, entrepreneurs, and financial professionals use business valuation to understand how much a company is worth before making investment or strategic decisions.
+Business valuation is the process of estimating the economic value of a company based on its financial performance, profitability and future growth potential.
+Business owners, investors and entrepreneurs often use a Business Valuation Calculator to estimate what a company may be worth before fundraising, bringing in investors, selling a business or evaluating strategic opportunities.

 What Is EBITDA in Business Valuation?

-EBITDA stands for Earnings Before Interest, Taxes, Depreciation, and Amortization, and it is one of the most widely used financial metrics in company valuation and investment analysis.
-It measures the core operating profitability of a business before accounting for financing costs, tax policies, and non-cash expenses.
+EBITDA stands for Earnings Before Interest, Taxes, Depreciation and Amortisation.
+It is a widely used financial metric that measures a company’s operating profitability before the impact of financing decisions, tax structures and non-cash accounting expenses.

 How the EBITDA Multiple Valuation Method Works